-7. Notes Payable:
+6. Notes Payable:

-On June 21, 2005, our newly formed trust entity completed a private placement of \$30.0 million of 30-year floating rate trust preferred securities.
-Simultaneously, we borrowed \$30.9 million from the trust subsidiary and contributed \$30.0 million to AHIC in order to increase policyholder surplus.
-The note bears an initial interest rate of 7.725% until June 15, 2015, at which time interest will adjust quarterly to the three month LIBOR rate plus 3.25%.
-Under the terms of the note we pay interest only each quarter and the principal of the note at maturity.
-As of December 31, 2006, the note balance was \$30.9 million.
+On June 21, 2005, an unconsolidated trust subsidiary completed a private placement of \$30.0 million of 30-year floating rate trust preferred securities.
+Simultaneously, we borrowed \$30.9 million from the trust subsidiary and contributed \$30.0 million to one of our insurance company subsidiaries in order to increase policyholder surplus.
+The note bears an initial interest rate of 7.725% until June 15, 2015, at which time interest will adjust quarterly to the three month LIBOR rate plus 3.25 percentage points.
+Under the terms of the note, we pay interest only each quarter and the principal of the note at maturity.
+As of December 31, 2007 and 2006, the note balance was \$30.9 million.

 On January 27, 2006, we borrowed \$15.0 million under our revolving credit facility to fund the cash required to close the acquisition of the subsidiaries now comprising our TGA Operating Unit.
-As of December 31, 2006, the balance on the revolving note was \$2.8 million, which currently bears interest at 7.36% per annum.
-Also included in notes payable is \$2.0 million outstanding under PAAC's revolving credit facility, which currently bears interest at 8.25% per annum.
-(See Note 9.)
+As of December 31, 2007 and 2006, the balance on the revolving note was \$2.8 million, which currently bears interest at 6.73% per annum.
+Also included in notes payable as of December 31, 2007 and 2006 is \$1.3 million and \$2.0 million, respectively, outstanding under PAAC's revolving credit facility, which also currently bears interest at 6.73% per annum.
+(See Note 8.)